Zombie Mortgage – Dead Man Walking

 All FHA-approved mortgage lenders must submit a CPA audit to HUD each year, usually by March 31st.
 This audit must also be delivered to the FDIC bank warehouse lenders.
 The CPA audit will show how much net worth and cash is left.

-When the FDIC warehouse banks get the HUD audit that shows low cash, they are forced to act and cut or terminate the warehouse line.
-The audits were released last week.
+When the FDIC warehouse banks get the financials that shows low cash, they are forced to act and cut or terminate the warehouse line.
+The financials are released monthly and quarterly.

 There are a lot of mortgage companies promising branches big money to come over.
 But the company could already be The Walking Dead.
 Originators should consider funding failure risk when considering offers.
 Ideally, verify cash before moving.